lineality/Online_Voting_Using_One_Time_Pads/README.md

 - social engineering attack to the same end (e.g. impersonating a voter, pole worker, technician, etc.)

-5. A bad-agent will act on the behalf of a participant without the voter's participation
+5. A bad-agent will act on the behalf of a participant without the voter's participation:
 - cast a vote
 - cancel or change registration
 - try to register or get registration information